A High Compression Ratio Channel Multiplexing Method for Micro-pattern Gaseous Detectors: Principle of the Encoded Multiplexing Method

-This problem is called the Eulerian Recurrent Length (ERL) problem of a circuit in the area of graph theory.
-In this theory, a circuit is a path that begins and ends at the same vertex, and the length of a circuit is defined as the number of edges traversed through the vertices of the circuit~\cite{bib_Reinhard_Diestel_Graph_Theory_2017}.
-The Eulerian Recurrent Length of an Eulerian graph $G$ is the maximum length of the shortest subcycle in an Eulerian circuit of $G$, denoted by ERL($G$)~\cite{bib_Jimbo_Shuji_On_the_Eulerian_recurrent_lengths_of_complete_bipartite_graphs_and_complete_graphs_2014}.
+To satisfy these constrains, a more practical mathematical model is introduced into the encoded multiplexing method.
+Maximizing the reuse distance corresponds to maximizing the number of edges in an Eulerian circuit, a problem known in graph theory as the Eulerian Recurrent Length (ERL) problem.
+In graph theory, a circuit is a path that begins and ends at the same vertex~\cite{bib_Reinhard_Diestel_Graph_Theory_2017}, and the length of a circuit is defined as the number of edges in the circuit.
+The ERL of an Eulerian graph $G$, denoted as ERL($G$), is the maximum length of the shortest subcycle in any Eulerian circuit of $G$~\cite{bib_Jimbo_Shuji_On_the_Eulerian_recurrent_lengths_of_complete_bipartite_graphs_and_complete_graphs_2014}.

-If we construct an encoded multiplexing graph $G$, the ERL($G$) corresponds to the reuse distance.
-Therefore, the construction problem is converted to maximizing the ERL of the encoded multiplexing graph.
-This problem has been mathematically solved by constructing specific Hamilton path for complete graph with odd vertices and bipartite graph, and the ERL for both types of graphs is $(n-4)$, where n is the number of vertices~\cite{bib_Jimbo_Shuji_The_eulerian_recurrent_length_of_a_complete_graphs_2012, bib_Jimbo_Shuji_On_the_Eulerian_recurrent_lengths_of_complete_bipartite_graphs_and_complete_graphs_2014}.
-That is to say, with $n$ electronics channels, the minimum reuse distance is $n-4$.
+In an encoded multiplexing graph $G$, the ERL($G$) corresponds to the reuse distance, which represents the minimum spacing between repeated uses of a vertex in the graph.
+Therefore, the problem of constructing an optimal encoded multiplexing graph is converted to maximizing the ERL of the graph.
+This problem has been mathematically addressed by constructing specific Hamiltonian paths for two types of graphs: complete graphs with an odd number of vertices and complete bipartite graphs.
+For both types of graphs, the ERL is $n - 4$, where $n$ is the number of vertices~\cite{bib_Jimbo_Shuji_The_eulerian_recurrent_length_of_a_complete_graphs_2012, bib_Jimbo_Shuji_On_the_Eulerian_recurrent_lengths_of_complete_bipartite_graphs_and_complete_graphs_2014}.
+Thus, with $n$ electronics channels, the minimum reuse distance is $n - 4$, ensuring efficient resource allocation in the encoded multiplexing graph."

-As the number of readout electronics channels are usual even, we have extended the solve of the ERL problem to the even number of vertices in complete graph.
-Here shows the construction equation:
+As the number of readout electronics channels is typically even, we have extended the solution to the ERL problem to include complete graphs with an even number of vertices.
+The construction equation is presented as:

 where $H_{k}=n-2 \rightarrow v_{0}(k) \rightarrow v_{1}(k) \rightarrow \cdots v_{(n-4) / 2}(k) \rightarrow n-1 \rightarrow v_{(n-2) / 2}(k) \rightarrow \cdots \rightarrow v_{n-3}(k)$ , and $v_i (k)\quad (i \leq n-3)$ is defined as follows: